Suzanne Valadon at the Centre Pompidou

 From February 13, 2025, to January 4, 2026

-Disco at the Philharmonie de ParisAttention all nostalgic fans of the 1970s-1980s or those who would have loved to experience the artistic, cultural, and musical life of that era!
-Starting February 14, 2025, the Philharmonie de Paris continues its journey through musical genres and, after focusing on metal, it's going into Saturday Night Fever mode to present a new exhibition dedicated to disco.
-And let me tell you, it promises to be incredibly colorful and festive!
-The perfect opportunity for .pull out your finest bell-bottoms!
+Disco at the Philharmonie de ParisAttention nostalgics of the 1970s-1980s or those who would have loved to experience the artistic, cultural, and musical life of those years!
+Starting February 14, 2025, the Philharmonie de Paris continues its journey through musical genres and moves from a focus on metal to a Saturday Night Fever mode, offering a new exhibition dedicated to disco.
+And let me tell you, it’s going to be seriously colorful and festive!
+It's the perfect opportunity for ...

 Art is in the Street